Hangar-31/atlantamusicians.com/src/pages/about-our-local.md

         alt_text: Eric Ferguson
       - name: Bill Hatcher
         title: Local Executive Board
-        text: "Guitarist BILL HATCHER is an Atlanta-based musician who’s been performing in Atlanta since 1974.
+        text: "Guitarist BILL HATCHER has been performing in Atlanta since 1974.
 He’s performed with the Atlanta Symphony, Atlanta Opera, Atlanta Ballet, Alliance Theater and numerous others.
 As a studio musician, Hatcher has performed on more than 3,000 local recording sessions.
-He is a life member in local 148-462 and has served as an executive board member for many years. "
+He is a life member in Local 148-462 and has served as an executive board member for many years. "
         image: /assets/bill-hatcher-headshot.jpg
         alt_text: Bill Hatcher
       - name: Johnna Jeong